overfishing solutions

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Overfishing has become a global crisis.
-A full 35.4% of fisheries around the world were operating at unsustainable levels as of 2019.
+As of 2023, 58% of commercial fish are harvested beyond sustainable thresholds.
+Thankfully, this is a 31% reduction since 2012.
 Over time, this unsustainable fishing will both decrease the amount of wild fish available to anglers and have huge consequences for the environment.
 If left unchecked, overfishing can lead to disruption of the food chain, harmful algal blooms, and even critical dispensation — fish populations so reduced in size they can no longer sustain themselves.

 But overfishing isn’t inevitable.
 Regulations that prevent overfishing and encourage sustainability have been proven to help restore fish and plant populations and heal marine ecosystems.
 And sustainable fishing may even be good for anglers’ profits, too.